-We heard that the Bitterroot Valley was a very pretty place in Montana.
-I have wanted to visit it for a very long time.
-There is so much more to the story.
-Yes, the Bitterroot Valley is very pretty.
+We heard that the Bitterroot Valley is a very pretty place in Montana.
+I have wanted to visit it for a very long time, but there is so much more to the story.
+Yes, the Bitterroot Valley is beautiful.

 We spent ten wonder-filled days in a tiny campground on the edge of the Bitterroot Valley.
-So for ten days we explored and played in the valley and honestly, we didn’t spend enough time there.
-To really get the full experience it may take all summer.
+So we explored and played in the valley for ten days, but honestly, we didn’t spend enough time there.
+Getting the whole experience may take all summer.

 At the bottom of a lake